 How Much Compensation to Target

 When you ask to discuss compensation, you don’t need to mention in the email how much more money you're hoping to make – that discussion will unfold after the hiring manager sees your email and agrees to schedule a meeting or a phone call.
 (Hopefully.
 More on the other possibility in a moment.)

 Ideally, you'll have set your target salary range before the first interview, but if you haven't, there's no better time than the present.
 You want to have a good idea of how much you're hoping to get – and willing to take – long before you start negotiating in earnest.

-Research is crucial, here.
-Don't make the mistake that many job seekers commit, where they set their price based on a gut feeling or financial obligations that need to be fulfilled.
+Research is crucial for this.
+Don't make the mistake that many job seekers commit where they set their price based on a gut feeling or financial obligations that need to be fulfilled.
 By doing so, you could either be pricing yourself out of a job you want or selling your skills far shorter than necessary.

 Instead, research salary ranges for the exact job title and duties, as determined by the job description and what you've learned during the interview process.
 There are a lot of online tools that can give you a sense of what's reasonable.
 For example, the salary information site PayScale.com will create a free report for you, based on your answers to survey questions about the job you're targeting, your experience, skills, education, and geographic location.